 Note 3: The HALT mode will stop CKI from oscillating in the RC and the Crystal configurations.
 Test conditions: All inputs tied to VCC, L and G ports in the TRI-STATE mode and tied to ground, all outputs low and tied to ground.
+The A/D is disabled.
+VREF is tied to AGND (effectively shorting the Reference resistor).
 The clock monitor is disabled.